worldcoin/signup-sequencer/Readme.md

 * Dependencies build optimized, also in dev build.
 * From scratch Docker build statically linked to musl.

+## Deployment

+Using GitHub actions for each PR it will push a Docker container image to the [Github container registry](ghcr.io).
+A Helm chart is included for easy deployment to Kubernetes clusters.
+The ingress rule assumes a Traefik frontend.

 ## Hints

 Lint, build, test, run